chmeghana0/Real-Time-Traffic-Speed-Prediction-for-Urban-Road-Networks-with-an-Interactive-Web-Interface/README.md

 Dataset
 ---
-We used the METR-LA dataset, which contains:
+1.We used the METR-LA dataset, which contains:

-Data from 207 traffic loop detectors
+2.Data from 207 traffic loop detectors

-Speed measurements recorded every 5 minutes
+3.Speed measurements recorded every 5 minutes

-Stored in .npz format
+4.Stored in .npz format

 The dataset provides real-world traffic patterns and allows the model to learn daily and weekly congestion trends.